How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 To do this, find and open the Web Store in the shelf.

-For information, the difference between an app and an extension is that an extension is installed only in the Chromium browser, while the app is available in the shelf as a standalone program (even if it runs in Chromium most of the time).
+The difference between an app and an extension is that an extension is installed only in the Chromium browser, and an app is available in the shelf as a standalone program (even if it runs in Chromium most of the time).

 Install a printer

-Some of you may still be skeptical about using this system as your main one.
+Some of you might be skeptical about using this system as your main one.

 So, I just wanted to show you that some cool things are possible.
 For example, you can still use a printer on a cloud operating system.